-Boats with rigid flooring have the most significant weight and package dimensions.
+Boats with hard flooring have the most significant weight and package dimensions.
 Their assembly takes up to 15-20 minutes on average.
 It is challenging to cope with the preparation of such a boat alone.
-More often, rigid-deck inflatable boat owners are buying trailers to get away from the boat assembly process.
+Hard deck inflatable boat owners often buy trailers to avoid the boat assembly.
 An inflatable boat with rigid flooring is the most acceptable option for medium and large reservoirs and harsh operating conditions.

 It is good if the flooring has a non-slip notch so pay attention to that when buying a boat.
 A non-slip notch increases the safety of the boat.
 It is necessary to pay attention to the bottom deadrise angle.
-The higher it is, the better seaworthiness (ability to overcome the wave) and controllability the boat will have.
+The higher it is, the better seaworthiness (ability to overcome the wave) and the boat’s controllability.
 The bottom deadrise angle is especially important for large boats with powerful engines.

 Rigid Bottom Boat

-The RIB is a combination of a rigid hull boat and an inflatable boat which takes advantage of both designs.
+The RIB combines a rigid hull boat and an inflatable boat that takes advantage of both designs.
 This class of boats will have hydrodynamics like a conventional rigid hull.
 Hence, the boats have excellent running characteristics, seaworthiness and comfort.
 The RIB received a large carrying capacity from an inflatable boat, a large buoyancy reserve, unsinkability, and excellent stability.
 This combination of advantages increases the popularity of this class of boats every year.

-Also, RIBs remain the leading mobile and highly seaworthy boats for many special services worldwide, some of which are: border guards, coast guards, police, rescuers, and the military.
+Also, RIBs remain the leading mobile and highly seaworthy boats for many special services worldwide: border guards, coast guards, police, rescuers, and the military.
 The plastic bottom makes the structure rigid.
 It also allows more powerful motors to be installed on boats and increases comfort.

 Several factors determine the comfort level.